 Most children with chickenpox are unwell for about five to seven days.
-Treatment is mainly directed at reducing the itch, encouraging fluid intake, and controlling the fever with anti-pyretics – Parents can give paracetamol, but should avoid ibuprofen (also known as ‘brufen’).
+Treatment is mainly directed at reducing the itch, encouraging fluid intake, and controlling the fever with anti-pyretics – Parents can give paracetamol but should avoid ibuprofen (also known as ‘brufen’).

-Children may be started on a specific anti-viral medication by the doctor, especially in the case of a severe infection or if there is other underlying medical conditions.
+Children may be started on a specific anti-viral medication by the doctor, especially in the case of a severe infection or if there are other underlying medical conditions.
 The anti-viral medication is usually most effective when taken within the first 24 hours of illness.

 You should inform the school if your child gets chickenpox.
 He should not go to school until the last blister has dried, and is certified to return by your doctor.
 Other members of the family may also need to stay away from your child during the infectious stage.
 This includes newborn babies, pregnant women who have not had chickenpox before, and people with weakened immune systems (e.g. on chemotherapy).

 Chickenpox can be prevented via vaccination.
 The chickenpox vaccine is expected to provide life-long immunity and is safe in protecting those who have never had chickenpox.
 Although it is not compulsory in Singapore to vaccinate children against chickenpox, it is best that children have the vaccination between 12 to 18 months.
 Children below 13 years of age should receive two doses with a recommended interval of at least three months, while those 13 years and above should receive two doses at six weeks interval.